 But an IVA will let me keep my house and not cause problems with my job!

 True.
+If you have a lot of equity and unmanageable debt and IVA can work well.
 They are the first choice for people such as solicitors and MPs who cannot go bankrupt.
 If you have complex assets such as shares in a family firm or you are a member of a partnership then an IVA may let you protect those.

-But if you have little or no equity, you may be able to keep your house even if you go bankrupt.
+But do look at your other options.
+With little or no equity, you may be able to keep the house if you go bankrupt.
 Many people worry unnecessarily about whether their job would be affected.
 And if the main cause of your financial problems is the mortgage and the secured loans that you have, then it may be better not to struggle to keep the house.

 If you haven’t yet tried to reclaim PPI, do this before setting up an IVA.
 Once an IVA is set up, any PPI will go into the IVA, not to you.
-Some people get surprisingly large PPI payouts – large enough for them to settle many debts and reduce others to an affordable level so an IVA is not needed.
+Some people get surprisingly large PPI payouts – large enough for them to settle many debts and reduce others to an affordable level so an IVA is not needed at all.

 Pros interest frozen, no hassle from creditors, debts wiped out after 5 years, good for high earning professionals with jobs where bankruptcy is not possible